endlos99/xdt99/doc/MANUAL.md

     $ xas99.py -R -i ashello.a99

 Images larger than 8 KB are split automatically into multiple files, using the filename convention of the Editor/Assembler module.

 The `-i` parameter simulates the `SAVE` utility program shipped with the Editor/Assembler package and honors the symbols `SFIRST` and `SLAST` to generate a single image for the entire memory area spanned by those two addresses.
+The image is automatically chunked into 8 KB files for the E/A loader.

 Alternatively, if either symbol is missing, `xas99` will generate separate image files for each program segment defined in the assembly source code.
 For example, the assembly of source file

          AORG >A000
     L1   B @L2